How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Borax vs Boric Acid for Ants

-Borax is often confused with boric acid but they are not really the same.
-Borax is the salt of boric acid.
-It is a natural mineral collected through mining or from evaporated lake deposits.
+Borax is often confused with boric acid due to their similar white, powdery appearance, but they’re not the same.
+Borax is the salt of boric acid and is a natural mineral collected through mining or from evaporated lake deposits.

-Boric acid (or hydrogen borate) is prepared by combining borax with some mineral acid, for example, hydrochloric acid.
-However, both borax and boric acid can be used as an insecticide for killing ants.
+Boric acid or hydrogen borate, on the other hand, is prepared by combining borax with some mineral acid, for example, hydrochloric acid.
+Both borax can be used as insecticides for killing ants.
 Follow safety measures before treatment because boric acid is slightly more toxic than borax powder.

 How to Get Rid of Ants With Borax | Borax for Ants